JakobScharf1/wematch-signature-generator/README.md

 # Signature Generator
-A VueJs Single Page Application to generate email signature for digitalturbine network members.
+A VueJs Single Page Application to generate email signatures.
+Bases on the signature generator by @shazzad.

 ## Project setup
 ```